daria-serkova/aws-cdk/documents-services/documents-management-solution/README.md

 - **Amazon DynamoDB**: For storing metadata, document indices, and workflow states.
 - **Amazon API Gateway**: To expose APIs for document operations like upload, download, and search.
 - **AWS Step Functions**: To orchestrate complex workflows and approval processes.
-- **???
-Amazon Elasticsearch Service (Amazon OpenSearch Service)**: For implementing search functionality.
+- **TBD: Amazon Elasticsearch Service (Amazon OpenSearch Service)**: For implementing search functionality.
 - **AWS Identity and Access Management (IAM)**: To manage access controls and permissions.
 - **AWS CloudTrail and CloudWatch**: For logging, monitoring, and auditing activities.
 - **AWS Simple Notification Service (SNS) and Simple Queue Service (SQS)**: For notifications and asynchronous processing.
 - **AWS Key Management Service (KMS)**: For managing encryption keys.

-## Workflows
-TBD location with diagrams and documentation

-## API
-TBD location with Postman collection and environments

 ## Getting Started